 Our investment activities are managed by the Advisor.
 The Advisor is a wholly-owned subsidiary of BlackRock Advisors, LLC, an indirect, wholly-owned subsidiary of BlackRock.
 BlackRock is a leader in investment management, risk management and advisory services for institutional and retail clients worldwide.
-At December 31, 2017, BlackRock's assets under management were \$6.288 trillion.
+At December 31, 2019, BlackRock's assets under management were \$7.43 trillion.
 BlackRock helps clients meet their goals and overcome challenges with a range of products that include separate accounts, mutual funds, iShares® (exchange-traded funds), and other pooled investment vehicles.
 BlackRock also offers risk management, advisory and enterprise investment system services to a broad base of institutional investors through BlackRock Solutions®.
-Headquartered in New York City, as of December 31, 2017, the firm had approximately 14,000 employees in more than 30 countries and a major presence in key global markets, including North and South America, Europe, Asia, Australia and the Middle East and Africa.
+Headquartered in New York City, as of December 31, 2019, the firm had approximately 16,200 employees in more than 30 countries and a major presence in key global markets, including North and South America, Europe, Asia, Australia and the Middle East and Africa.

 The Advisor is responsible for sourcing potential investments, conducting research on prospective investments, analyzing investment opportunities, structuring our investments, and monitoring our investments and portfolio companies on an ongoing basis.
-The Advisor is led by Michael J. Zugay, Chief Executive Officer of the Company, Chief Executive Officer of the Advisor and Managing Director of an affiliate of the Advisor and BlackRock.
-Mr. Zugay serves as Chair of the Advisor's Investment Committee and leads a global team focused on sourcing and originating corporate debt and equity investments on behalf of BlackRock's portfolio management teams and managing BlackRock's investment activity in the new issue market.
-Mr. Zugay has primary responsibility for the day-to-day management of our portfolio and the investment professionals providing services to the Company.
-He is supported by the Advisor's team, including 15 dedicated investment professionals, who have extensive experience in commercial lending, investment banking, accounting, corporate law and private equity investing.
+The internal business unit of the Advisor responsible for advising the Company is led by James E. Keenan, Interim Chief Executive Officer and a Managing Director of the Advisor and BlackRock.
+Mr. Keenan has primary responsibility for the day-to-day management of our portfolio and the investment professionals providing services to the Company.
+He is supported by the Advisor's team, including 51 dedicated investment professionals, who have extensive experience in commercial lending, investment banking, accounting, corporate law and private equity investing.
 Our Advisor is responsible for identifying prospective customers, conducting research on prospective investments, identifying and underwriting credit risk, and monitoring our investments and portfolio companies on an ongoing basis.